Chalarangelo/30-seconds-of-interviews/questions/stateless-components.md

 #### Answer

-A stateful component is a component whose behavior does not depend on its state.
-Stateful components can be either functional or class components.
+A stateless component is a component whose behavior does not depend on its state.
+Stateless components can be either functional or class components.
 Stateless functional components are easier to maintain and test, while they avoid the `this` keyword altogether.
-Stateless class components should be preferred when lifecycle hooks need to be used.
+Stateless functional components should be preferred when lifecycle hooks don't need to be used.

 #### Good to hear